loicmorvan/Windsor/docs/igenericimplementationmatchingstrategy.md

 ## The solution

 The answer is, it's not up to Windsor to decide, because it simply doesn't have all the information.
-Windsor however provides an extension point: `Castle.MicroKernel.Handlers.IGenericImplementationMatchingStrategy` interface that you can implement to supply the missing information, so that Windsor can successfully close the open generic type.
+Windsor however provides an extension point: `Castle.Windsor.MicroKernel.Handlers.IGenericImplementationMatchingStrategy` interface that you can implement to supply the missing information, so that Windsor can successfully close the open generic type.
 The interface has a single method: